fhiso/tsc-governance/board/by-laws-agm.md

 *This is **draft** version of FHISO's bylaws to clarify how the AGM is held.
 It has no official status yet.*

-*Based on the bylaws as modified on 5 April 2019.*
+*Based on the bylaws as modified on 28 May 2019.*
-*Enacted on 21 September 2013, and last updated on

 Article 1: Name
 ---------------